Sheldon Vanauken: Marriage and religious conversion

 The couple announced their marriage to Van's family in the winter of 1940.
 Shortly after, Van was called up for naval duty and stationed at Pearl Harbor.
 Davy joined him there some months later and took a job working with the navy.
-Van's father died suddenly on July 31, 1943 during World War II.
+Van's father died suddenly on July 31, 1943, during World War II.
 Vanauken inherited a substantial amount of money and used some of it to have a boat built which they named Grey Goose, for the bird which remains true to one mate throughout life.
 Following Van's studies in history at Yale, from which he received a master's degree in 1948, and a stint in the Navy stationed in Hawaii, the young couple spent considerable time sailing Grey Goose around Chesapeake Bay, the Florida Keys, and the Caribbean.

 In 1948, Vanauken took a teaching position at Lynchburg College.
 However, when postwar travel to Europe became possible again, he took a sabbatical and he and Davy moved to England so that he could study at Oxford University (where he was awarded a BLitt in 1957).
 While they were there, they became friends with a circle of young Christian students.
 Eventually, Davy "crossed the room" to become a devout Anglican Christian herself; she had reexamined her life and views on the nature of sin after a thwarted attempt by a stranger to assault her.
 Her conversion was also partly owing to the friendship and influence of C. S. Lewis, who was teaching at Oxford at the time.
 In the spirit of the "Shining Barrier", Van followed her, but with less conviction and even with some resentment.

 Upon their return to Lynchburg, Van continued teaching history and literature at Lynchburg College.
 They joined a local congregation and explored their faith further.
 It was eventually to be tested severely.
 Davy contracted a virus which attacked her liver, possibly picked up during their years of travel.
 At the time of her diagnosis in the summer of 1954, Vanauken had just resigned to accept a job offer from his alma mater, Wabash College, but asked Lynchburg to rehire him in order to stay near Davy's doctors, which they did.
-Tragically, Davy died of her illness soon after, at Virginia Baptist Hospital in Lynchburg on January 17, 1955.
+Davy died of her illness soon after, at Virginia Baptist Hospital in Lynchburg on January 17, 1955.
 She was 40 years old, and they had been married for over seventeen years.